geoff-coppertop/cr6-config/README.md

 # CR6 klipper settings and macros

-This repo provides the settings and macros needed to run a CR-6 SE with a BTT SKR CR6 board using a dual extruder.
+This repo provides the settings and macros needed to run a CR-6 SE that uses an SKR pico for the mainboard and an CAN connected ebb36 for the toolhead.

 ## Important features

 * Printer definition
-* Macros to run the probe

 ## How to install